Dr. Mingxin Huang (Department of Mechanical Engineering)

 To the industry field, this project upgrades and transforms the traditional manufacturing workshop practices into a level that is real-time, ubiquitous, and intelligent.
 To the economy, this project directly improves the efficiency of manufacturing enterprises so that the overall outputs are increased.
 To society, the technology has profound impacts not only within manufacturing industry but also on related activities such as inbound and outbound logistics services.
 In terms of technology, the project has pioneered a unique approach to developing and applying Internet of Things (IoT) or Physical Internet in manufacturing and logistics industries.
 To teaching and learning, deliverables from this project are being put together to form a smart experiential learning environment for supply chain and logistics engineering (SCALE) using Teaching by Examples and Learning by Doing (TELD) pedagogy.

-Knowledge Exchange of e-Learning Technology and Pedagogy in Hong Kong
+Knowledge Exchange of e-Learning Technology and Pedagogy in Hong Kong and Overseas

 Dr. Wilton W.T.
 Fok